seed-rs/seed-rs.org/crate/guides/0.8.0/event_handlers.md

 The first argument (`Ev::Click`) is called _event_ or _trigger_.

-It can be any `Ev` variant or you can write a custom one by `Ev::from("custom_event")`.
+It can be any `Ev` variant or you can write a custom one with `Ev::from("custom_event")`.
 Custom events may be useful in combination with custom elements.

 ## Callback